-Tarik Darrell O’Meally was born in Queens, New York and raised in DMV.
+Tarik Darrell O’Meally was born in Queens, New York, and raised in DMV.
 He earned his B.F.A in dance and choreography from Virginia Commonwealth University.
 He has worked and performed with companies such as Johnnie Cruise Mercer/The RED project NYC, Amaranth, in addition to Abby Z & the New Utility.
 O’Meally is currently a company member of the Marvin Gaye Dance Project, VT Dance, and Ashani Dances.
-He is a four-time, full-scholarship recipient at the American Dance Festival.
+O’Meally is a four time, full scholarship recipient at the American Dance Festival.
 As a choreographer, his work has been presented at The Clarice Smith 34 Annual Choreographers Showcase, New Releases Choreographer Showcase, the 15th Annual Richmond Choreographer Showcase, the Richmond Dance Festival, the Baltimore Theater Project, ARAS Dance series, Morgan State University, and the Mid-Atlantic North Gala performance at the American College Dance Association.
-O’Meally, the artistic director of the UNUM Dance Collective, is the 2016-17 artist-in-residence at Coppin State University.
-He is currently the 2017-18 New Releases Commissioned Artist.
+O’Meally, the artistic director of the UNUM Dance Collective, is the 2016-2017 artist-in-residence at Coppin State University.
+He is currently 2017-2018 New Releases Commissioned Artist.

 Artists/Companies in Residence

 Since 1993 Hollins has hosted more than 100 dance professionals as artists-in-residence.
 These talented artists perform on campus, conduct master classes, and create new works for and with students.